angelo-v/wordpress-backup/README.md

-wp-backup
+wordpress-backup
 =========

-wp-backup is a simple [Docker][1] container that helps you backup and restore your WordPress blog.
+wordpress-backup is a simple [Docker][1] container that helps you backup and restore your WordPress blog.

  [1]: https://www.docker.com/